-Carers' allowance (noncontributory, earnings tested):
+Carers' allowance (noncontributory, earnings tested): £112.10 a week is paid.

-£59.75 is paid weekly to an insured person who earns less than £100 a week (after deducting allowable expenses) and who cares for a person with a severe disability (who receives certain qualifying benefits) for at least 35 hours a week.
 The benefit may be paid for up to eight weeks after the person cared for dies.

-Benefit adjustment: Benefits are adjusted annually in April according to increases in the United Kingdom consumer prices index (the Isle of Man consumer prices index for disability benefits).
+Benefit adjustment: Benefits are adjusted annually in April according to increases in the Isle of Man consumer prices index